MINGDouglass/sankey/README.md

-### 1. Determining Sankey's color by the proportion of TypeA
+### 1. Determining Sankey's color by the proportion of TypeA[^1]
+[^1]: Lai, Y., & Zhao, H. (2025).
+Comparative analysis of smart city scientific research trends in the USA and China.
+Nature Cities, 1～9. https://doi.org/10.1038/s44284-025-00305-y
 - **Applicable to situations where flow types are distinguished (TypeA and TypeB)**
 #### 1.1 Necessary packages
 ```python